elastic/helm-charts/CONTRIBUTING.md

 ones that aren't staged for commit.
 Open those files, and look for where git has marked the conflicts.
-Resolve the conflicts so that the changes you want to make to the code have been incorporated in a way that doesn't destroy work that's been done in master.
-Refer to master's commit history on GitHub if you need to gain a better understanding of how code is conflicting and how best to resolve it.
+Resolve the conflicts so that the changes you want to make to the code have been incorporated in a way that doesn't destroy work that's been done in main.
+Refer to main's commit history on GitHub if you need to gain a better understanding of how code is conflicting and how best to resolve it.